Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 SAFE PRODUCTION CONCEPT

-Since all approaches could not radically resolve the escalating ecological situation, at the end of the 20th century. the world community has put forward a completely new concept - a preventive policy.
-It consists in finding ways to prevent or reduce the generation of waste.
-This policy is called "Cleaner Production" (CP) and is now accepted worldwide as an innovative concept that can solve the environmental problems of enterprises.
+Since all approaches could not fundamentally resolve the escalating environmental situation, at the end of the 20th century.
+The world community put forward a completely new concept - preventive policy.
+It is about finding ways to prevent or reduce waste generation.
+This policy is called Cleaner Production (CP) and has now been adopted worldwide as an innovative concept that can solve the environmental problems of enterprises.

 It is advisable to dwell in detail on several technologies recommended for implementation.

-The second technology allows you to quickly separate a mixture of oil and water using centrifugal force and may be indispensable in the fields.
+The second technology allows you to quickly separate a mixture of oil and water using centrifugal force and can be indispensable in the fields.
 It is already in demand in China, and it is planned to introduce it in Russia.

-Possibilities of using industrial waste
+Possibilities for using industrial waste

 In principle, it is possible to use industrial waste in the following main areas: